0xSpaceShard/starknet-hardhat-plugin/README.md

+## Requirements
+This plugin was tested with:
+- Node.js v12.22.4
+- npm/npx v7.21.1
+- Docker v20.10.8

-## Building
+## Build
 As this is an early stage of the project, you need to build the plugin locally with:
 ```shell
 npm run build
 ```

-The plugin uses a Docker image, and since it is not yet published, building it is required:
+This plugin uses a Docker image, and since it is not yet published, building it is required:
 ```shell
 docker build -t starknet .
 ```